 Those who were not yet equipped for online gatherings, managed to pivot nicely and have since become more adept at Zoom, YouTube, and other ways to share the Word on the Internet.
 Bravo!

-Meeting "together" at the empty tomb
+We Met "together" at the empty tomb

 Sometimes perseverance means thinking outside the box – or the church.
 The WELS (Wisconsin Evangelical Lutheran Synod) had a brilliant way to bring us all “together” in a magnificent live worship service.